Last Updated on November 11th, 2019

-Even though acne is not life-threatening or crippling in any way, it is something that we want to get rid of as soon as possible.
-The most efficient way to get rid of something, is to learn as much as possible about it and thus to master it, right?
-Thus, as you learn about acne, you should definitely also find out more about candida and its relation to pimples.
+Even though acne is not life-threatening, it is something that we often want to get rid of as soon as possible.
+The most efficient way to get rid of something is to learn as much as possible about it and thus to master it, right?
+Thus, as you learn about acne, you should definitely also find out more about Candida and its relation to pimples.

 In order to begin dealing with this kind of acne, you have to know what to watch out for, right?
 Pay attention to your digestive system.
 If your intestines are acting up while you are breaking out, that may be a sign of fungal acne.
 Similarly, if you are urinating all the time or sense a UTI coming along, that may also be a sign.

 How does that work?
 To be sure, antibiotics are a great invention, as they are able to efficiently fight various ailments including acne.
 Despite this, they have their drawbacks3, too.
 For instance, they counteract both good and bad bacteria, due to their high level of potency.
 As your beneficial bacteria is what regulates your body’s yeast, doing away with the good kind of organism only leads to detrimental amounts of yeast for your system.
-That is when you get too much of it and your candida levels rise, which triggers your immune cells to create an infection.
+That is when you get too much of it and your Candida levels rise, which triggers your immune cells to create an infection.
 This infection is your acne.
-So, cut down on antibiotics.
+So, cut down on antibiotics if possible.

 You might also turn out to be lucky and not have to cut down on all these tasty things.
-Indeed, your candida overabundance may be due to a tendency for it within your family4.
+Indeed, your Candida overabundance may be due to a genetic tendency4.
 This trait is a dominant one so it is possible that it was passed down to you by someone.
-It usually results in candida Albicans which manifests in the form of bumps and patch on your skin, in your mouth or on your nails.
+It usually results in Candida Albicans which manifests in the form of bumps and patch on your skin, in your mouth or on your nails.
 You might also find your thyroid antibody count elevated.
-This is all backed by science, as, for instance, non-identical twins were found to share this issue.

-Unfortunately, birth control is often found to be the culprit5 behind various kinds of acne, and this one makes no exception.
+Unfortunately, birth control is often found to be the culprit5 behind various kinds of acne, and this one is no exception.
 In fact, women on birth control seem to be a lot more likely to get fungal acne due to the major shift in hormones.
-Specifically, if you are taking birth control that is based on Androgen and contains progestin, you may be liable to high levels of candida.
+Specifically, if you are taking birth control that is based on androgens and contains progestin, you may be liable to high levels of Candida.
 If you need to remain on the pill, opt for one that incorporates both progesterone and estrogen.
 These may even actually end up decreasing your acne.